darkobits/formation/docs/components/errors.md

     </div>
   </div>
 </form>
 ```

-It isn't difficult to imagine that a form with a dozen controls could easily require hundreds of lines of markup, most of which are related to business logic rather than the structure or presentation of the document.
+_Oof!_ It isn't difficult to imagine that a form with a dozen controls could easily require hundreds of lines of markup, most of which are related to _business logic_ rather than the _structure_ or _presentation_ of the document.
 The `Errors` component consumes 1 line of markup and never causes template bloat as additional validation messages are added:

 ```html
 <fm name="vm.addressForm" controls="vm.controls">